21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 ![](images/Exploratory-access2.png)

-###Target Audience: Data Scientists who can do basic R or Python or People Who Know Just Enough R or SQL to Get by or Who are frustlating with Excel or Tabelow for analyzing data, Before I begin, I’d like to clarify who my target audience is.
+###Target Audience: Data Scientists who can do basic R or Python or People Who Know Just Enough R or SQL to Get by or Who are frustlating with Excel or Tabelow for analyzing data,

-In this tutorial, I’m targeting the third group I mentioned: people who know just enough jQuery to get by or Who is frustlating with Excel or Tabelow for analyzing data.
+Before I begin, I’d like to clarify who my target audience is.In this tutorial, I’m targeting the third group I mentioned: people who know just enough jQuery to get by or Who is frustlating with Excel or Tabelow for analyzing data.
 Examples of people who might fit in this category would be:

-- Data Scientists who can do basic R or Python.
+- Data Scientists or Analyst who can do basic R or Python.
-- Data Scientists Who are frustlating with Excel or Tabelow.
+- Data Scientists or Analyst Who are frustlating with Excel or Tabelow.
 - Beginning developers who have completed basic SQL tutorials online.
 - Beginner who want to learn R but don't know how to learn for their reserch or static needs.
 - Anyone who are interestead in gender problem like working environments.